-For more than 30 years, this spreadsheet software has been used by almost everyone: from high-school students to the scientists at NASA. 🚀
+For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 However, the way we work continues to change at light speed, and Excel has been slow in catching up.

-Because of this, many professionals (just like you 😉) are looking for Excel alternatives that can do a whole lot more.
+That’s why many professionals like you are looking for Excel alternatives that can do a whole lot more.

-In this article, we’ll take a look at six advanced alternatives to Excel, along with their key features, pros, cons, and pricing.
+In this article, we’ll take a look at ten advanced alternatives to Excel, along with their key features, pros, cons, and pricing.

 Why Do You Need A Microsoft Excel Alternative?

-But just because it’s popular, doesn’t mean it’s perfect.
+However, just because it’s popular doesn’t mean it’s perfect. 😬

-Excel always had a few problems, but they’ve become more visible now that there are tons of Microsoft Excel alternatives to take its place.
-This new spreadsheet software can patch up the issues you might face while using Microsoft Excel.
+Excel’s problems have become more visible now that alternatives have taken their place.
+These new spreadsheet software can patch up the issues you might face while using Microsoft Excel.